Brave (Marillion album): Release

 Three singles from the album were released: "The Great Escape" was only released in the Netherlands in January 1994.
 "The Hollow Man", released in March 1994, reached No.30 in the UK, and "Alone Again in the Lap of Luxury", released in April 1994, didn’t even make the Top 50.

 The double-LP vinyl release of Brave features a double groove on the final side of the album, providing two endings to the story of this concept album.
 The first groove plays "The Great Escape" as heard on the CD, followed by "Made Again", providing the happy ending; the second groove plays "The Great Escape (Spiral Remake)" and 7 minutes of water noise, providing the downer ending.
 "The Great Escape (Spiral Remake)" was later included as a bonus track on the remastered re-issue, along with one minute of the water noise.

 Richard Stanley directed a 50-minute film version of Brave which was released 6 February 1995.
 This film takes the downer ending presented by the second double groove.

 Live

-On the Brave World Tour in 1994, the band played their new album from start to finish, with Hogarth acting out characters from the songs.
+The Brave World Tour started in Liverpool at the Royal Court Theatre on 20 February 1994, and ended with two shows in Mexico City in September.
+On the Brave World Tour, the band played their new album from start to finish, with Hogarth acting out characters from the songs.
+This involved putting on lipstick to play the girl herself in 'Goodbye to All That', tying his hair into pigtails, and two men in balaclavas dragging him off stage at the end of 'Hard as Love'.
 Drummer Ian Mosley said in 2018, "The atmosphere in the concert halls was, like, 'Fucking hell, what's all this?'
 When we came on and did the encore and played songs that weren't from Brave, it was a completely different show.
 You could physically see people sigh with relief."
 They have revisited the whole album twice during the years, playing it in full in 2002 and again in 2013 at the Marillion Weekends.